YottaDB/YDBDoc/Plugins/ydbaim.rst

 * **sep** is the piece separator for values at that node; if unspecified or the empty string, the cross reference is for entire node values.

-* **pnum** is a semi-colon separated list of integer piece numbers for which cross references should exist; ignored for xrefs of entire node values, effectively a no-op if pieces specified are already cross-referenced.
+* **pnum** is a semi-colon separated list of integer piece numbers for which cross references should exist; ignored for cross references of entire node values, effectively a no-op if pieces specified are already cross-referenced.

-* **nmonly**, if 1, means just return the xref global variable name but don't set triggers or compute xrefs.
+* **nmonly**, if 1, means just return the cross reference global variable name but don't set triggers or compute cross references.

 * **zpiece**, if 1, means that $ZPIECE() should be used as the piece separator instead of $PIECE().
 AIM can have cross references for the same nodes with both options; the cross references are in different global variables.